jmcphers/jmcphers.github.io/content/blog/dev-tools-2022.md

 date: 2022-09-19
 ---

 There's an overarching theme here, and it's this: *don't settle*.
 If you are a software engineer, you're using a lot of tools in your terminal that mostly haven't been updated since the 80s.
-Modernized alternatives to many of these tools exist; with very little effort, you can remove a great deal of the typing and friction in everyday tasks.
+Modernized alternatives to many of these tools exist; with very little effort, you can remove a great deal of the typing and friction from everyday tasks.

 # Terminal Tools